zuky88/Priority/README.md

 # Priority

-The server gives priority to the data from ClientE and outputs it.
+The server gives priority to the data from Client-E and outputs it.

 # Usage
 ```bash